sigasi/sigasi_insights/content/veresta/_index.md

 ---
-title: "Sigasi CLI"
+title: "Veresta"
 layout: single
 pager: true
+aliases:
+  - /sigasi_cli/
+  - /cli/
 ---

+Sigasi Veresta is the Command Line Interface (CLI) that brings the Sigasi technology to your CI/CD environment.

 # Requirements

-### Java Runtime
+## Java Runtime

-You will need to have a Java Runtime (JRE) installed in order to run Sigasi CLI.
+You will need to have a Java Runtime (JRE) installed in order to run Sigasi Veresta.

 - The Java runtime must be 64-bit.
 Make sure to use at least **JRE 11**
 - You can check your Java version with `java -version`

-### License
+## License

-In order to use Sigasi CLI you will need a license.
+In order to use Sigasi Veresta you will need a license.
 The license can be configured by either:

 - A license file in your home directory, named `.sigasi.lic`
 - Using an environment variable: